 Which Room to Choose for Best View

 If you want to see the main animal enclosure, you must book a Greenery Room.
 I booked a Congo Greenery Room for about SGD500.
 I think the Congo Rooms give a better view because they are at the same height as the giraffe and you are closer to the animals compared to the Kenya Rooms.
+But of course it depends on your family size.
+If you have more than 4 pax, you would have to book the Kenya Room.

 But just because you pay a whopping $500 for a Congo Greenery Room does not guarantee you will get a fantastic view of the animals.
 If you want to have the best chance of seeing giraffes, zebras and rhinos outside your window, which rooms should you request for?